Your pitcher was "cleared to throw"… so why does it still not feel right?

 It doesn't prescribe drills or throwing programs.

-Instead, it gives you a way to interpret what you're already seeing.
+That's how you interpret what you're already seeing.

 At its center is a simple idea: